-Given the uncertainty with respect to available resources in FY 2025, and consistent with historical practice, this year each agency will make a three-part budget request:
+Given the uncertainty with respect to available resources in FY 2026, OMB is strongly discouraging discretionary unconstrained requests from agencies.
+Instead, this year each agency will make a two-part budget request:

-- A current services level base budget request; - A constrained budget equal to a 5 percent reduction for FY 2025; and, - An unconstrained budget request including expansionary proposals should additional resources be available.
+- A current services level base budget request; and - A constrained budget equal to a 7.5 percent reduction for FY 2026.